joewils/joewils.github.com/lacrosse/2014-01-27-practice-plan.md

 ### Fish Hook Ball Down Drill

 4 or 5 lines with a cone 10 yards out.
 Ball starts between player and cone.
-First player runs, attacks the ball, mover around the cone and sets the ball for the next player.
-Rinse and repeat through the line.
+First player runs, attacks the ball, moves around the cone and sets the ball for the next player.
+Focus on protecting ball (cradle and shoulders).

 ### Shape Drill w/ Goalie